Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 "I had never taken the train downtown before.
 It was raining that day," Barack Obama recalled their first meeting in a video message shown during the Oprah chat.
 "I wasn't fully equipped with an umbrella.
 The bottom line is, when I walk into Michelle's office, not only am I late, I'm also kind of damp.
 So it's not clear whether I made the best impression."

-Michelle had been tasked with mentoring the new hire—"the luckiest break of my life," then Sen. Barack Obama recalled in a 2007 piece for O Magazine.
+Michelle had been tasked with mentoring the new hire—"the luckiest break of my life," then President Barack Obama said in a piece about their first date for O Magazine.
 She, however, had assumed—judging by his unusual name and from all the hype she'd heard—that he would be "strange and overly intellectual."

 "I remember being struck by how tall and beautiful she was," he said in O. "She, I have since learned, was pleasantly surprised to see that my nose and ears weren't quite as enormous as they looked in the photo I'd submitted for the firm directory."